BY The Bear Travelers

 Getting to Khao Yai National Park

-Although most people visit Khao Yai National park via a car or taxi or with a tour excursion company, there are numerous ways to find the park.
-As the park is one of Thailand's most popular and visited natural habitats, it’s set up to deal with visitors.
+Although most people visit Khao Yai National Park via a car or taxi or with a tour excursion company, there are numerous ways to find the park.
+The park is one of Thailand's most popular and visited natural habitats, so it’s set up to deal with visitors.
 The park's Visitor Center is just 13 km from the northern checkpoint area.

-Using public transport is an option if you are looking for a cheap way to get to the park.
+Public transport is an option if you are looking for a cheap way to get to the park.
 It is possible to reach Khao Yai from Krung Thep Maha Nakhon (Bangkok) via public transport, but please note that the main attractions are 14 km into the park.
-Having no means of transport can make things more difficult as there is no public transport available in the park itself.
+Having no means of transport can make things more difficult as no public transport is available in the park itself.

-A good recommendation is to take a minivan taxi from Krung Thep Maha Nakhon (Bangkok) to Pak Chong City, and from there, you can get a Songtaew to the northerly checkpoint inside the park.
+A good recommendation is to take a minivan taxi from Krung Thep Maha Nakhon (Bangkok) to Pak Chong City, and from there, you can get a Songtaew to the northern checkpoint inside the park.
 It can take around 4 to 5 hours to get from Krung Thep Maha Nakhon (Bangkok) to Khao Yai.
-Taking private taxis from Krung Thep Maha Nakhon (Bangkok) to Khao Yai can cost in the region of 2,500 THB.
+Private taxis from Krung Thep Maha Nakhon (Bangkok) to Khao Yai can cost around 2,500 THB.

 Staying at the National Park

 Although numerous guest houses can be found near the national park area and many hotels nearby, you can also camp inside the park’s grounds.
-If you book a fully inclusive tour of the park, they usually include one of these aforementioned hotels or guesthouses, which will simplify the experience.
+If you book a fully inclusive park tour, they usually include one of these aforementioned hotels or guesthouses, simplifying the experience.

 Khao Yai National Park Attractions